|School||Cardiff School of Geography and Planning|

 |Module Leader||Dr Richard Gale|

-This module provides an introduction to political geography and its key concepts of place, space and power and how their interrelationships affect and shape contemporary life.
-It explores the key theoretical and empirical issues lying at the core of studies in political geography, including: the interface between politics and the spatiality of government; the rise of the state and territoriality; the interplay of nation and nationalism; the scalar politics of place; and the inter-state relations – ‘geopolitics’ – that create globally extensive geographies of power.
-The module is delivered through a combination of conceptual and case-study materials with the aim of dramatizing the relevance of political geography to contemporary global politics.
+This module introduces political geography and explores how its key concepts of place, space and power interrelate in shaping contemporary life.
+We examine key theoretical and empirical issues lying at the core of political geography, including: the interface between politics and the spatiality of government; the rise of the state and its territoriality; the geographical interplay of ideas of national belonging and nationalism; the scalar politics of place; and the inter-state relations – ‘geopolitics’ – that create globally extensive geographies of power.
+The module is delivered through a combination of conceptual and case-study materials with the aim of dramatizing the relevance of political geography to contemporary global issues.

 The module will be delivered through a combination of approaches, including: lectures, seminars, class debates/quizzes, Field Study Visits and guided independent study.

 Whilst studying this module, students will practice and develop the following skills:

 Students will be assessed through two mechanisms.
 The first is a written essay, which will explore an in-depth case-study, drawing on core concepts explored in the first half of the module.
 Feedback on this will provide the students with an opportunity to develop their thoughts in their second assessment, an unseen written examination.
 The combination of essay and examination in this module is to ensure both depth and breadth of student engagement

 If any students with disability are not able to participate fully in the group work, appropriate individual coursework will be set instead.